tuomas-tk/kirjatkiertoon/README.md

 ## Book status

+-1 - Deleted
 0  - Available to buy
 1  - Bought, not brought to school yet
 2  - Book at school
 3  - Sold, book delivered to buyer
 4  - Money delivered to seller

 # Actions